 By Holly Reisem Hanna

-I have been working at home and blogging for 6 years and during this time I have learned a ton of valuable lessons and insight as a blogger.
+I have been working at home and blogging for eight years, and during this time I have learned a ton of valuable lessons and insight as a blogger.

-I always enjoy it when others share their wisdom with me, so here are 10 lessons that I’ve learned and have helped me become a better blogger and work-at-home mom.
+I always enjoy it when others share their wisdom with me, so here are ten lessons that I've learned and have helped me become a better blogger and work-at-home mom.

 Don’t Be Obsessed with the Numbers.